 This project looks at the feasibility of utilizing “speech to text” software in order to generate text from natural speech over VoIP and so improve accessibility.
 The project will assess the accuracy of current state of the art Automatic Speech Recognition (ASR) software and also investigate the rationale behind the acceptable performance measure suggested by the draft ETSI document and assess if this is a reasonable level of performance.

-More details of the project can be found at the project blog here
+Further details can be found at the project blog.